Generic Name: alemtuzumab

 Lemtrada may increase the risk of other autoimmune conditions because of the broad range of autoantibody formation with Lemtrada.

-Monitor complete blood counts with differential, serum creatinine levels, and urinalysis with urine cell counts before starting treatment and then at monthly intervals for 48 months after the last dose of Lemtrada to allow for early detection and treatment of autoimmune adverse reactions [see Dosage and Administration (2.6)].
+Measure the urine protein to creatinine ratio prior to initiation of treatment.
+Monitor complete blood counts with differential, serum creatinine levels, and urinalysis with urine cell counts before starting treatment and then at monthly intervals until 48 months after the last dose of Lemtrada to allow for early detection and treatment of autoimmune adverse reactions [see Dosage and Administration (2.6)].
 After 48 months, testing should be performed based on clinical findings suggestive of autoimmunity.

 Lemtrada causes cytokine release syndrome resulting in infusion reactions, some of which may be serious and life threatening.
 In clinical studies, 92% of Lemtrada-treated patients experienced infusion reactions.
 In some patients, infusion reactions were reported more than 24 hours after Lemtrada infusion.
 Serious reactions occurred in 3% of patients and included anaphylaxis in 2 patients (including anaphylactic shock), angioedema, bronchospasm, hypotension, chest pain, bradycardia, tachycardia (including atrial fibrillation), transient neurologic symptoms, hypertension, headache, pyrexia, and rash.
 Other infusion reactions included nausea, urticaria, pruritus, insomnia, chills, flushing, fatigue, dyspnea, pulmonary infiltrates, dysgeusia, dyspepsia, dizziness, and pain.
 In clinical studies, 0.6% of patients with infusion reactions received epinephrine or atropine.